Categories

 Advanced Audit

-Straight from Microsoft’s documentation, “Advanced Audit helps organizations to conduct forensic and compliance investigations by increasing audit log retention required to conduct an investigation, providing access to crucial events (by using Audit log search in the Microsoft 365 compliance center and the Office 365 Management Activity API) that help determine scope of compromise, and faster access to Office 365 Management Activity API.”
+Straight from Microsoft’s documentation, “Advanced Audit helps organizations to conduct forensic and compliance investigations by increasing audit log retention required to conduct an investigation, providing access to crucial events (by using Audit log search in the Microsoft 365 compliance center and the Microsoft 365 Management Activity API) that help determine scope of compromise, and faster access to Microsoft 365 Management Activity API.”

 Advanced Audit, unfortunately, is reserved for only those organizations that have an E5 Microsoft subscription.
 The reason Advanced Audit is a prized commodity during BEC investigations is because Exchange, SharePoint and Azure Active Directory audit logs are stored for 1 year by default and you gain access to several advanced auditing mailbox actions that can really help understand what a threat actor did while accessing a user’s Microsoft account and mailbox.
 The really important ones are: MailItemsAccess, Send and SearchQueryInitiated.